xmrtonyx125/Zendesk_Project/README.md

 ## About The Project

+Zendesk is a customer service tool that allows the creation and management of support tickets.

+Your company needs you to build a Ticket Viewer that will:

+● Connect to the Zendesk API

+● Request all the tickets for your account

+● Display them in a list

+● Display individual ticket details

+● Page through tickets when more than 25 are returned
 ### How to Run

-### How to use the software
+#### Project:
+    py main.py

+#### Unit test:
+    py test.py

 <!-- GETTING STARTED -->
 ## Getting Started

 ### Prerequisites
-A machine can run python3
+A machine can run python3 (version 3.9)

 ### Installation